Reference workbook control values in SQL statements

 {{New-Control-ID}}

-Reference number range or range slider control values in SQL
+Reference range or slider control values in SQL

-You can reference the selected or specified values in a specific control (the output) in a SQL statement.
+You can reference the selected or specified values in number range, date range, or range slider controls in a SQL statement.
 For a control that outputs a range of numeric values, use the syntax as follows.

 Supported control types